 The following is a transcription of the First Quarter 1978 issue of Dr. Royal Lee’s Applied Trophology newsletter, originally published by Standard Process Laboratories.

-(This article is continued from Part I, available here.)
+(This article continues from part one, available here.)

 It is doubtful anyone can deny that the contamination of our environment is increasing at a very alarming rate.
 Pollution of our air, soil, and water is now an environmental factor in the health of plants as well as domestic and wild animals—and does its final damage at the top of the food chain in man himself.
 The wholeness of life is the vital factor, as the chain of life is linked between soil, plants, animal, and man.
 Organic farming has always contributed to the wholeness of life as an unbreakable link in nutrition and health, but now chemical pollution tends to corrode this link to health.
 Wholeness demands that the soil must contain all the essential elements, in assimilable form and in the right proportions for the growth and propagation of plant life, in order to obtain wholesome products which in turn are necessary for the normal development and durability of animals and man.